 The Whistleblower Protection Act (WPA)

-The WPA, enacted in 1989, protects federal employees who report fraud, waste, and abuse.
+Enacted in 1989, the WPA protects federal employees who report fraud, waste, and abuse.
 Specifically, employers cannot impose adverse consequences on employees who disclose information that evidences a violation of law, mismanagement, waste of funds, abuse of authority, or substantial and specific dangers to public health or safety.

 The Whistleblower Protection Act was amended in 2012 to provide stronger whistleblower protections for federal employees.
 In 2013, these protections were extended to employees of federal contractors.